 While most sports have similar strategy between fantasy sites, the baseball scoring systems require different strategies to be successful.
 On DraftKings and Yahoo!, the value of stacking isn’t as high as FanDuel because RBIs and runs are relatively less valuable compared to bases.
 The marginal value of each additional base is higher on FanDuel because each additional hit with base runners tends to correspond with a run scored.
 High scoring performances tend to have a larger proportion of their fantasy points from runs/RBIs than low-scoring teams.
 This all means batter correlations on FanDuel are significantly more valuable, and you can weight them more heavily than projection and ownership compared to DraftKings and Yahoo!.

 FanDuel’s quality start bonus creates an incentive to pick pitchers who throw more pitches.
 To earn a quality start, a pitcher must complete six innings.
-With a league average WHIP (Walks+Hits per inning pitched) of around 1.3, six innings on average takes about 26 pitchers.
-Very few pitchers average that much volume, and the odds of a quality start drop precipitously when a pitcher averages only 80-90 pitches compared to 100.
+With a league-average WHIP of around 1.3, six innings on average takes about 26 pitchers.
+Very few pitchers average that much volume, and the odds of a quality start drop precipitously when a pitcher averages only 80 to 90 pitches compared to 100.
 Additionally, giving up bases isn’t penalized, only run scoring.
 This all means that pitchers who go deep in games are relatively more valuable on FanDuel than DraftKings and Yahoo.
 On DK and Yahoo, you can rely more on the volatility of how many base runners a pitcher gives up to give you the upside you need to win a GPP.

 Since baseball is the most volatile of any major sport, on any given night, the edge the top player at any position has versus other good players at the position is small.
-To illustrate this, I break down pitchers’ probability of being the top performer semi-weekly in my Perfect Pitcher article.
 Accordingly there is significant opportunity to be contrarian as ownership tends to cluster on the best plays of the night.
 To get a gauge on ownership, I’d recommend you review my ownership projections each night and avoid those pitchers and batters that are likely to go over/under-owned.
 But exercise caution when going contrarian.
-It’s kind of like the behind-the-back pass in basketball — it’s the optimal play in a limited number of situations but it’s tempting to overuse it.
+It’s kind of like the behind-the-back pass in basketball — it’s the optimal play in a limited number of situations, but it’s tempting to overuse it.
 The focus should always be on maximizing score and correlation, while avoiding overly chalky lineups.
-You don’t get style points for having a roster filled with 1% owned guys.
+You don’t get style points for having a roster filled with 1%-owned guys.

 Putting it Together